 Please understand that there is no simple statement that can be made that characterizes the use of different metals for bicycles.
 What is true is how the metal chosen is applied is much more important than the material alone.
 One must look at the way the bike is designed, tested, manufactured, supported along with the characteristics of the metal rather than seeking a simplistic answer.
 Metals vary widely in their resistance to corrosion.
 Steel must be protected or rust will attack it.
 Aluminum and Titanium quickly develop an oxide film that protects the metal from further corrosion.
 Both are therefore quite resistant to corrosion.
-Aluminum is not perfectly corrosion resistant, and particular care must be used where it contacts other metals and galvanic corrosion can occur.
+Aluminum is not perfectly corro-When a metal bike crashes, you will usually see some evision resistant, and particular care must be used where it dence of this ductility in bent, buckled or folded metal. contacts other metals and galvanic corrosion can occur.

-Metals are comparatively ductile.
-Ductile means bending, buckling and stretching before breaking.
-Generally speaking, of the common bicycle frame building materials steel is the most ductile, titanium less ductile, followed by aluminum.

-Metals vary in density.
-Density is weight per unit of material.
-Steel weighs 7.8 grams/cm3 (grams per cubic centimeter), titanium 4.5 grams/cm3, aluminum 2.75 grams/ cm3.
+It is now common for the main frame to be made of metal Metals are comparatively ductile.
+Ductile means bending, and the fork of carbon fiber.
+See Section B, Understanding buckling and stretching before breaking.
+Generally speaking, composites below.
+The relative ductility of metals and of the common bicycle frame building materials steel is the the lack of ductility of carbon fiber means that in a crash most ductile, titanium less ductile, followed by aluminum. scenario you can expect some bending or bucking in the Metals vary in density.
+Density is weight per unit of matemetal but none in the carbon.
+Below some load the carbon rial.
+Steel weighs 7.8 grams/cm3 (grams per cubic cenfork may be intact even though the frame is damaged. timeter), titanium 4.5 grams/cm3, aluminum 2.75 grams/ Above some load the carbon fork will be completely broken.

+cm3.
 Contrast these numbers with carbon fiber composite at 1.45 grams/cm3.

+Common sense tells us that nothing that is used lasts forever.
 Metals are subject to fatigue.
-With enough cycles of use, at high enough loads, metals will eventually develop cracks that lead to failure.
+With enough cycles of use, The more you use something, and the harder you use it, and at high enough loads, metals will eventually develop the worse the conditions you use it in, the shorter its life. cracks that lead to failure.
 It is very important that you read The basics of metal fatigue below.

-Let's say you hit a curb, ditch, rock, car, another cyclist or other object.
-At any speed above a fast walk, your body will continue to move forward, momentum carrying you over the front of the bike.
-You cannot and will not stay on the bike, and what happens to the frame, fork and other components is irrelevant to what happens to your body.
+Fatigue is the term used to describe accumulated damage Let's say you hit a curb, ditch, rock, car, another cyclist or to a part caused by repeated loading.
+To cause fatigue other object.
+At any speed above a fast walk, your body damage, the load the part receives must be great enough.